k-shimari/nod4j/sample/README.md

-This pages describe how to create and use our viewer on sample.
+This page describes how to create and use our viewer on sample.

 If you want to know only how to use our viewer, jump <a href="#Viewer">Viewer</a>